YohanHadji/SuperAntennaz/README.md

   Total = 21 parts, ~ 200€

-2/ Operation Parts

-- 1 * Arduino controller ~ 20€
-- 2 * Stepper Drivers ~ 100€
-- 1 * 300W Power supply ~ 30€
-- 2 * 35 mm Mast (1,5m minimum) ~ 40€

-  Sub Total = 190€

-3/ Machined part,(price is for part ordered one by one)
+2/ Machined part,(price is for part ordered one by one)

 - 1 * Alumnium Mast Mount 80€
 - 1 * Bracket 80€